mskuta/rirccfilter/README.md

   p2p   Output IP ranges in P2P plaintext format.
 ```

 `CC` specifies one or more ISO 3166 2-letter codes whose IP ranges should be included in the result.
 RIR datasets are read from stdin.
 The result is written to stdout.
+Metadata is shown on stderr.

 Example
 -------